 —Preview available here.
 So far, this book has been given the highest rating by four readers.
 Also see professional reviews here and here.
 [Update: Last link was to Wayback Machine, but doesn’t work anymore for some reason.]

-The Lighthouse, story collection available in print or e-book download here.
+The Lighthouse, story collection available as e-book, information here.